Patients & VisitorsVisiting Hours and Guidelines

 Important Information About Visitation Guidelines

-at Robert Wood Johnson University Hospital and The Bristol-Myers Squibb Children's Hospital
+at Robert Wood Johnson University Hospital, The Bristol-Myers Squibb Children's Hospital and the Jack & Sheryl Morris Cancer Center

 The safety and well-being of our patients, visitors and staff is our number one priority.
-Please be aware of the following guidelines before visiting Robert Wood Johnson University Hospital (RWJUH) in New Brunswick and The Bristol-Myers Squibb Children’s Hospital at RWJUH.
+Please be aware of the following guidelines before visiting Robert Wood Johnson University Hospital (RWJUH) in New Brunswick, The Bristol-Myers Squibb Children’s Hospital (BMSCH) at RWJUH, and the Jack & Sheryl Morris Cancer Center.

 We are operating on a normal care schedule.